 Hardware fault in the gas operation system.

-Test Upper and lower controls, solenoid, wire harness, clean all grounds and try a different DC power source.
-If problem still exist change lower control board.
+Test Upper and lower controls, Solenoid, wire harness, clean all grounds and try a different DC power source.

-E 2
+F 2

 A failure of the temperature sensor device or associated electronic circuitry has occurred.
-If the connection to the temperature sensor is faulty or the circuit to the thermistor is open.
-The cooling unit will shut down to keep from freezing the water tank in the refrigerator.
+If the connection to the temperature sensor is faulty, the cooling unit runs continuously (over cool) after 30 seconds delay at power on.
 Test Thermistor.
-There has been a rare occasion where the lower control board will not detect the thermistor.